 Memorial Libraries Research Fellowship

-Historic Deerfield is pleased to announce a new short-term visiting research fellowship to promote in-depth library and archival research in the Memorial Libraries, a library jointly administered with the Pocumtuck Valley Memorial Association (PVMA).
+Historic Deerfield offers a short-term visiting research fellowship to promote in-depth library and archival research in the Memorial Libraries, a library jointly administered with the Pocumtuck Valley Memorial Association (PVMA).

-The opportunity is open to graduate students engaged in thesis or dissertation research or post-graduate students for a period of four to six weeks.
+The opportunity is open to applicants engaged in scholarly research for a period of four to six weeks; graduate students doing dissertation research are encouraged to apply.
 We welcome proposals relevant to the Libraries’ focus areas, which include American material culture and decorative arts, and the history of early New England, the Connecticut River Valley, and western Massachusetts.

 Historic Deerfield’s Henry N. Flynt Library contains approximately 23,000 printed volumes, numerous periodicals, and manuscripts with strengths in the decorative arts, architecture, and material culture of early New England.
 Collections of note include the Stephen L. Wolf Collection of books on paint, varnish, and the history of color; the Epaphras Hoyt Sketch-Book Collection (17 journals of a Deerfield resident’s thoughts and experiences from 1820-1849); and an extensive architectural pattern book collection.